-A21 is a global nonprofit organisation determined to eradicate human trafficking through awareness, intervention, and aftercare.
-A21 aims to combat modern-day slavery through a multi-dimensional operational strategy: Reach, Rescue, and Restore.
+A21 is a global nonprofit organization determined to eradicate human trafficking through a multi-dimensional operational strategy: Reach, Rescue, and Restore.
 Through partnerships and the efforts of supporters across the globe, A21 believes that more potential victims will be identified and assisted, and perpetrators will be brought to justice.